meshplay/meshplay/docs/_adapters/app-mesh.md

 ### Sample Applications

 The {{ page.name }} includes a handful of sample applications.
-Use Meshery to deploy any of these sample applications.
+Use Meshplay to deploy any of these sample applications.

 - [Emojivoto]({{site.baseurl}}/guides/sample-apps#emojivoto)